 Investment Needs and Gap Analysis.
 A Manual – and Case Study for Germany

-How to Assess Investment Needs and Gaps in Relation to National Climate and Energy Policy Targets?
-The report addresses this central question by providing a review of existing models and studies.
+How to assess investment needs and gaps in relation to national climate and energy targets?
+The report by Juergens and Rusnok Advisors addresses this central question by providing a review of existing models and studies.
 Investment needs assessments are relevant to make long-term investment related decisions, both for the public and private sector.
 This is particularly the case when market failures and public goods require policy intervention to achieve a socially optimal level and allocation of capital.
 Investment needs assessments produce insights that can be instrumental in evaluating, legitimizing and motivating respective choices by private and policy decision makers.

 Therefore, the report discusses the different rational and the analytical frameworks in the range of models that are used to analyse investment needs, their key elements and key factors, assumptions, and choices driving their results and outputs.
 Furthermore, presenting specific insights for Germany by exemplifying prototypes for assessing investment needs for energy efficiency investments in buildings and renewable energy investments in the energy sector.

 Map of investments in energy efficiency and renewable energy projects in Latvia 2018